ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

     The order of the token hashes in the CBOR arrays 'removed' and 'added' is irrelevant.
 That is, the CBOR arrays 'removed' and 'added' MUST be treated as a set in which the order of elements has no significant meaning.

 3. The Authorization Server prepares a 2.05 (Content) response for the requester, with a CBOR array 'diff_set' of U elements as payload.
 Each element of the CBOR array 'diff_set' specifies one of the CBOR arrays 'diff_entry' prepared at step 2 as diff entries.
+Note that U might have value 0, in which case the response payload includes 'diff_set' as the empty CBOR array.

    Within the CBOR array 'diff_set', the CBOR arrays 'diff_entry' MUST be sorted to reflect the corresponding updates to the TRL in reverse chronological order.
 That is, the first 'diff_entry' element of 'diff_set' relates to the most recent update to the portion of the TRL pertaining to the requester.
 The second 'diff_entry' element of 'diff_set' relates to the second from last most recent update to that portion, and so on.